 Running through the grass in my front-yard with a mason jar clutched in my hand.
-My eyes fixated on one thing: those glimmering, and somewhat magical creatures, that only visited for a few months.
+My eyes fixated on one thing: those glimmering and somewhat magical creatures that only visited for a brief time.

 My brother and I teamed up and tried to catch as many as possible to put in our make-shift lanterns.

 But sometimes we are inclined to feel it up with busyness.
 And activities that require bags of supplies.

 Life is but a series of small moments; the ones I best recollect are the simplest.

 Moments that don’t require 8 steps from Pinterest.

 Just a bit of connecting with nature.
 And a bit of savoring life.

 So here is my bucket-list for the summer.
 I do realize the effects of many of these will be me cleaning up dirt-stained bathtubs.
 But that is quite all right.

 Cause after all, summer in the south is a gift to be cherished and sometimes that means letting kids play in the mud.

 I might not get to all of them.
 But I am going to try my hardest to celebrate the season in the most simplest of ways.